saad9863/linkedin-clone/README.md

 **LinkedIn Clone**

-This project is hostel on Firebase :https://linked-in-clone-91950.web.app/
+This project is hosted on Firebase :https://linked-in-clone-91950.web.app/

 **Overview**